Single-use plastic items ban

 - single-use plastic cutlery

 - single-use expanded polystyrene takeaway food containers and cups

 - cotton buds with plastic stems

-A proposed 5–year roadmap has been prepared to show how the Queensland Government plans to continue to work with suppliers, manufacturers and businesses on the inclusion of additional single-use plastic items in the ban, including single-use takeaway coffee cups and lids.
+The 5–year roadmap shows how the Queensland Government plans to continue to work with suppliers, manufacturers and businesses on the inclusion of additional single-use plastic items in the ban.

 Preparing your business